wrunk/grumpo/README.md

 `grumpo local`

-Will run a local development server that will show you both pages and drafts via an index page (load the page the terminal tells you to).
+Will run a local development server to test your pages.
+This command will give you a special index to view.

 ## Project Structure And Content Creation

 ### Where to create content?

-If you notice on the `__index__` page there are drafts and pages.
+If you notice on the `__index__` page there are a few pages with their metadata at the top (see metadata details below).
-The pages/ dir is for content that is finished and should go live.
-The drafts/ dir is for stuff in progress and can viewed via the local development server.

-Hopefully examining the initial pages and drafts should give you a sense of how this all works.
+Hopefully examining the initial pages should give you a sense of how this all works.

 In the static site generator world, a local page such as `pages/about.md`